 Heat the oil in a heavy based saute pan.
 Add the onions and cook gently until golden and translucent.
 Remove the pan from the heat momentarily and sprinkle the paprika over the onions.
 Stir well, then add the chicken pieces and place the pan back onto the stove.
 Cook, stirring over a medium to high heat, until the chicken pieces brown (taking care not to burn the paprika).
 Then add the bell pepper/capsicum slices.
 It may seem like a lot, but the more capsicum, the richer the sauce will be.
 Now, season with salt, then lower the heat and pop the lid on.
 Check to see if the chicken is catching on the pan, if it is, add just a little water.
 Cook until the bell peppers begin to soften, then add the tomatoes and continue cooking until the chicken is cooked and tender, and the tomatoes and bell peppers have 'cooked down'.
 Serve over the top of freshly made soft noodles, and add a good dollop of sour cream.
 Serves 4-6.

 + Some delicatessens sell good Hungarian brands of Noble Sweet paprika, as does Herbie's.
+If you don't enjoy the taste of green capsicum, by all means leave it out.

 The process in pictures...
 Chicken Paprika